-- 7 The Permittees have established agreements with federal, state, and local emergency response - 8 agencies and mining companies in the vicinity of the WIPP facility for firefighting, medical - 9 assistance, hazardous materials response, and law enforcement.
-In the event that on-site - response resources are unable to provide the needed response actions during a medical, fire, - hazardous materials, or security emergency, the RCRA Emergency Coordinator will notify - appropriate response agencies and request assistance.
-Once on site, emergency response - agency personnel will perform emergency response activities under the direction of the Incident - 14 Commander.
+- The Permittees have established agreements with local emergency response agencies for - firefighting, medical assistance, hazardous materials response, and law enforcement.
+In the - event that on-site response resources are unable to provide the needed response actions - during a medical, fire, hazardous materials, or security emergency, the RCRA Emergency - 26 Coordinator will notify appropriate response agencies and request assistance.
+Once on site, - 27 local emergency response agency personnel will perform emergency response activities under - the direction of the Incident Commander. - The agreements with local agencies for emergency response capabilities are on file at the WIPP - 30 facility.
+Additional agreements may be established when needed.
+A description of the - agreements with State and local agencies and mining operations in the vicinity of the WIPP - facility, as required by 20.4.1.500 NMAC (incorporating 40 CFR §264.37 and §264.52(c)), - include, but is not limited to, the following: - Agreements with local mining companies, including Intrepid Potash NM LLC and Mosaic Potash Carlsbad Inc. provide for mutual aid and assistance, in the form of MRTs, in the event of a mine disaster or other circumstance at either of the facilities.
+This provision ensures that the WIPP MOC will have two MRTs available at all times when miners are underground.

-- The agreements with federal, state, and local agencies and mining companies in the vicinity of - the WIPP facility for emergency response capabilities are on file at the WIPP facility.
-Additional - agreements may be established when needed.
-A description of the agreements with federal, - state, and local agencies and mining operations in the vicinity of the WIPP facility, as required - by 20.4.1.300 NMAC (incorporating 40 CFR §§262.256 and 262.261(c)) and 20.4.1.500 NMAC - (incorporating 40 CFR §264.37 and §264.52(c)), include, but is not limited to, the following: - Agreements with local mining companies, including Intrepid Potash NM LLC, White Marble Mine, and Mosaic Potash Carlsbad Inc. provide for mutual aid and assistance, in the form of MRTs, in the event of a mine disaster or other circumstance at either of the facilities.
-This provision ensures that the WIPP MOC will have two MRTs available at all times when miners are underground. - An agreement with the U.S. Department of Interior (DOI), represented by the Bureau of Land Management (BLM), Roswell District, for wildland firefighting support within the WIPP Land Withdrawal Area. - Agreements for mutual-aid firefighting with Eddy County, the City of Hobbs, and the City of Carlsbad for assistance, including equipment and personnel. - A mutual-aid Agreements with the City of Hobbs and the City of Carlsbad for mutual ambulance, medical, rescue, and hazardous material response services; for use of WIPP facility radio frequencies during emergencies; and for mutual security and law enforcement services, within the appropriate jurisdiction limits of each party. - Agreements with the Lea Regional Medical Center and the Carlsbad Medical Center for the treatment of persons with radiological contamination who have incurred injuries beyond the treatment capabilities at the WIPP site.
-The WIPP facility provides transport of the patient(s) to the medical center. - Agreements with the Sheriff of Eddy County and the Sheriff of Lea County for mutual law enforcement services support.

-• An agreement with the New Mexico Department of Homeland Security and Emergency Management for mutual emergency management support, access to state law enforcement, public works, and transportation assets.
+- An agreement with the U.S. Department of Interior (DOI), represented by the Bureau of Land Management (BLM), Roswell District, for wildland firefighting support within the WIPP Land Withdrawal Area. - Agreements for mutual-aid firefighting with Eddy County, the City of Hobbs, and the City of Carlsbad for assistance, including equipment and personnel. - A mutual-aid Agreements with the City of Hobbs and the City of Carlsbad for mutual ambulance, medical, rescue, and hazardous material response services; for use of WIPP facility radio frequencies during emergencies; and for mutual security and law enforcement services, within the appropriate jurisdiction limits of each party. - Agreements with the Lea Regional Medical Center and the Carlsbad Medical Center for the treatment of persons with radiological contamination who have incurred injuries beyond the treatment capabilities at the WIPP site.
+The WIPP facility provides transport of the patient(s) to the medical center. - Agreements with the Sheriff of Eddy County and the Sheriff of Lea County for mutual law enforcement services support. - An agreement with the New Mexico Department of Homeland Security and Emergency Management for mutual emergency management support, access to state law enforcement, public works, and transportation assets.

-4 D-8 Evacuation Plan
+D-8 Evacuation Plan

-- If it becomes necessary to evacuate all or part of the WIPP facility, on-site assembly and off-site - staging areas have been established.
-The off-site staging areas are outside the security fence. - 7 The Permittees have plans and implementation procedures for both surface and underground - evacuations.
+- 20 If it becomes necessary to evacuate all or part of the WIPP facility, on-site assembly and off-site - staging areas have been established.
+The off-site staging areas are outside the security fence. - The Permittees have plans and implementation procedures for both surface and underground - evacuations.
 Drills are performed on these procedures at the WIPP facility at least annually.
-The - 9 following sections describe the evacuation plan for the WIPP facility, as required under - 20.4.1.300 NMAC (incorporating 40 CFR §262.261(f)) and 20.4.1.500 NMAC (incorporating 40 - 11 CFR §264.52(f)).
+The - following sections describe the evacuation plan for the WIPP facility, as required under - 25 20.4.1.500 NMAC (incorporating 40 CFR §264.52(f)).

-D-8a Surface Evacuation On-site and Off-site Staging Areas
+26 D-8a Surface Evacuation On-site and Off-site Staging Areas